THEY made a difference in YOUR life

 RLE Campaign (Resident Life Enrichment)

-- The primary need is to re-purpose the use of a vacated Special Care Unit (Heritage Hall), a 12-bed dementia unit (built in 2000 but closed in 2016) into a facility that will enrich the lives of nursing care residents.
-The SCU was closed in 2016 due to a change in the model of care giving when findings determined that those with dementia actually improved when moved into the mainstream of nursing care vs. being isolated in a separate unit – leaving a beautiful facility not being utilized.
+- Heritage Hall was built in 2000 as a secured dementia unit and was closed in 2016 due to a change in the model of care giving when findings determined that those with dementia actually improved when moved into the mainstream of nursing care vs. being isolated in a separate unit – leaving a beautiful facility not being utilized to the fullest benefit of the residents.

-- Build a new front entrance to Heritage Hall (Phase II).
-A one-time project of renovating a small portion of Heritage Hall by making a new Administrative office entrance and parking along Marion Street; 2) provide Assisted Living residents with their own washer/dryer facilities that they have requested for many years; 3) remove the connecting ramp between Willow and the old Administration offices; 4) place full length glass window where the ramp was to allow sunshine to brighten up the Willow hallway – total projected RLE project cost $350,000.
+- Phase II – for which current funding is sought consists of: 1) A one-time project of renovating a small portion of Heritage Hall by making a new Administrative office entrance and parking along Marion Street; 2) provide Assisted Living residents with their own washer/dryer facilities that they have requested for many years; 3) renovating some other rooms to accommodate a meeting room for families and small church groups, a public restroom, and a server room; 4) construct a fire-wall barrier at the end of Willow Hall to separate the residence hall from the storage facility. – Total projected RLE project cost $389,872.

 For other ways to give, see below: